 Sometimes you can land into a tricky situation when you start to explain the employment gap while interviewing.

 The best approach is ordinarily to address the issue easily and straightforwardly.
 Give a reasonable method of reasoning to requiring significant investment off if the break was willful.

 On the off chance that you needed significant time off to manage a particular issue like looking after a debilitated relative or finishing coursework and are prepared to come back to full-time employment, explain it clearly that you have resolved the issue during the time you took off.

 If workforce withdrawal is the reason for your laid-off, it is essential to give any confirmation of solid execution as you clarify the conditions encompassing the scaling down.
 At whatever point, conceivably secure proposals from bosses, associates, and clients were affirming your fitness.
 Incorporate these with your LinkedIn profile when achievable.

 It will be harder to present a solid defense in the event if you were terminated because of your performance or you were underperforming.

-And now if you are looking for another job which needs the different set of skills and expertise, you can always emphasize your strengths and skills required for the job.
+And now, if you are looking for another job that needs a different set of skills and expertise, you can always emphasize your strengths and skills required for the job.
 In case you have taken steps to correct the things which led to your termination, you can still explain this to the interviewer or employer.

 Focus On The Positive